New Patient Information

 Remember: Dental visits are part of growing up.
 You shouldn’t offer rewards or indicate in any way that there is anything to fear.

-- My child is going through a dental emergency.
+- My child is having a dental emergency.
 What should I do?